bvavra/MIDI_Accordion/midi-playback.md

 ### Solution #2

-For solving the Serial to MIDI conversion on the Computer side, we need three pieces of software: one to convert the serial output from the Arduino to MIDI, a virtual MIDI port to connect the converted output to your MIDI playback software of choice, and your MIDI playback software of choice.
+For solving the Serial to MIDI conversion on the Computer side, we need three pieces of software:

-- *Note that, while I have this tutorial working on a Windows machine, this tutorial can be adjusted to work on OSX and Linux machines as well.*
+- one to convert the serial output from the Arduino to MIDI,
+- a virtual MIDI port to connect the converted output to your MIDI playback software of choice,
+- and, of course, your MIDI playback software of choice.

-/*insert serial to midi conversion diagram here, along with a brief explanation of each component*/
+[//]: # (TODO - insert serial to midi conversion diagram here, along with a brief explanation of each component)

 #### Serial to MIDI conversion software